Left to rot and forgotten- Bedford’s abandoned house crisis

 Picture showcasing how these properties are left abandoned.
 Picture taken by Heijiro Rao

-The sheer number of abandoned houses across the town of Bedford has proven the magnitude of the crisis referring to the safety of the locals as well as making sure everyone has a place to live.
+The sheer number of abandoned houses across the town of Bedford has demonstrated the scale of the crisis affecting to the safety of the locals as well as making sure everyone has a place to live.
 The data presented by Bedford Today related to homeless people in Bedford shows the urgency of acting and renovating the properties since it will better the lives of everyone.
 Bedford Brough Council however have made efforts to encourage landowners to allow construction to take place.